trevor-henderson/CloudNotes/notes/azure/VideoLectureNotes/ps-data-factory-intro-az/module-two/WhatsADF.md

 ## So ... uh ... what is Azure Data Factory?

-- Before answering that Why us ADF?
+- Before answering that _why use ADF_?
-  - due to Variety, Velocity, and volume of data Data insights are a necessity for keeping a competitive edge
+  - due to Variety, Velocity, and Volume of Data, Data Insights are a necessity for keeping a competitive edge
-  - ADF is MS main data engineering tool
+  - ADF is MS's main data engineering tool
+    - _NOTE:_ Azure Durable Functions are worth exploring and understanding if interested in a Azure Functions based pipeline as well.

 - ADF
   - PaaS Solution